hfp/libxstream/README.md

 ==============
 The library's implementation allows queuing work from multiple host threads in a thread-safe manner and without oversubscribing the device.
 The actual implementation vehicle can be configured using a [configuration header](include/libxstream_config.h).
 Currently Intel's Language Extensions for Offload (LEO) are used to perform asynchronous execution and data transfers using signal/wait clauses.
 Other mechanisms can be implemented e.g., hStreams or COI (both are part of the Intel Manycore Platform Software Stack), or offload directives as specified by OpenMP 4.0.

+The current implementation is falling back to host execution in cases where no coprocessor is present, or when the executable was not built using the Intel Compiler.
+However, there is no attempt (yet) to exploit the parallelism available on the host system.

 Performance
 ===========
 The [multi-dgemm](samples/multi-dgemm) sample code is the implementation of a benchmark (beside of illustrating the use of LIBXSTREAM).
 The shown performance is not meant to be "the best case".
 Instead, the performance is reproduced by a program constructing a series of matrix-matrix multiplications of varying problem sizes with no attempt to avoid the implied performance penalties (see underneath the graph for more details).
+A reasonable host system and benchmark implementation is likely able to outperform below results (no transfers, etc.).

 ![performance graph](samples/multi-dgemm/plot.png)
 > This performance graph has been created for a single Intel Xeon Phi 7120 Coprocessor card by running the [benchmark.sh](samples/multi-dgemm/benchmark.sh) on the host system.
 The script varies the number of matrix-matrix multiplications queued at once.
 The program is rather a stress-test than a benchmark since there is no attempt to avoid the performance penalties as mentioned below.
 The plot shows ~155 GFLOPS/s even with a finer work granularity (smaller batch size).